nur1985/PresentationTemplates/README.md

-Progress Indicator (formerly known as Progess Dots)
+More about Progress Indicator on Powerpoint
 ==================
 This macro adds a ribbon to PowerPoint that can be used to create a "progress indicator" for your presentation.
 A series of shapes is drawn across